 Friday, May 24th, 2019 by Alex Martin

 Today’s data-driven world presents constant challenges to traditional storage solutions.
 We can never have enough file cabinets or cardboard boxes to store family pictures, tax returns, account statements, client account information, personnel documents, purchase orders and invoices.
 Even digital media are starting to struggle to keep up with the ever-increasing load.
 CDs and DVDs are no longer efficient for storing high definition images, and hard drives require redundant copies to ensure a drive failure does not result in lost data.
-That’s where cloud storage solutions come in.
+That’s where cloud backup solutions come in.

-You are most likely already familiar with some basic examples of cloud storage.
+You are most likely already familiar with some basic examples of cloud backups.
 File-level backups allow you to automatically save copies of your documents to cloud servers, giving you access to your files from any web browser and allowing you to recover them if your device fails.
 In addition to simple file-level backups, businesses can leverage business continuity solutions that take image-level backups of devices and keep multiple versions in their history.
 This allows for easy recovery in the case of a disaster scenario.

 Data loss can easily result in thousands upon thousands of dollars in damage.
 Most people have experienced the pain of losing important data at one point or another.
 When relying on only local backups, data must be periodically taken offsite on physical hardware in order to prevent data loss in the event of a disaster such as a fire or flood.
 This process can be easily forgotten and allows for only a few versions of the data to be offsite at any given time.
 In addition, more widespread disasters can affect the locations the physical backups were taken to.